Cerkoryn/SearchFor237/writeup.md

 > judgment -> judge
 > comment -> come

 ...and a few other obscure words that didn't really fit anything.
 And of those, `judgment` seemed to fit best and in this particular question.
 Personally I was dead sold on `judge` here for that reason so I didn't often test with other words.
-Ultimately though, that clue ended up being JEBait :kek: and **skill** was the correct answer.
+Ultimately though, that clue ended up being JEBait 😵 and **skill** was the correct answer.

 `20.
 Twentieth the asset Arrakis exports.` **SPICE**